FedericoStazi/crossword-generator/README.md

 This script generates the input as a dictionary.
 This dictionary contains some information such as:
 - height and width of the table
 - the list of words, divided into groups
-- a list of cells that must be black in the table
+- a list of additional constraints for the CNF

-This script is crucial because it contains the constraints that can make the crossword better or worse, but that are not necessary to make a crossword valid.
-These constraints must be chosen carefully because, if they are too many, the SAT solver will not be able to find a solution in a resonable time.
+This script is crucial because it contains the constraints that make the crossword valid, but also those that can make it better or worse.
+These must be chosen carefully because, if they are too many, the SAT solver will not be able to find a solution in a resonable time.
 The choice of the constraints is discussed [below](#input-data).

 #### `cnf_generator.py`
 This script takes the input dictionary and returns the cnf written in an easily readable format.
 It imposes the constraints necessary for a valid crossword, but also the additional ones contained in the input dictionary.
 How the cnf describes the constraints of a crossword is described [below](#cnf-constraints).